top of page

 • In 2018, Microsoft introduced Windows Mixed Reality, a VR platform featuring passthrough capabilities to blend virtual experiences with real-world awareness.

-• In 2021, Facebook rebranded to Meta and popularized the term 'metaverse,' although its meaning varied widely due to Meta’s development of VR devices.
+• In 2021, Facebook rebranded to Meta and popularised the term 'metaverse,' although its meaning varied widely due to Meta’s development of VR devices.

 • In December 2024, Google brought out Android XR - they have not referred to AR/VR/MR or spatial computing by name and are using XR as their term of choice.
 However they talk about the experience and context in which you would use a headset vs glasses which is a nice way to think about it, rather than leaning on different terms.

-This approach shifts the conversation away from technical jargon and toward the value these devices provide to users.
+This approach shifts the conversation away from technical jargon and toward tangible value for the people who use these devices.
 For example:

 • Immersive experiences are ideal for gaming, training simulations, and virtual collaboration.